ballerina-platform/ballerina-distribution/examples/jms-consumer-consume-message/jms_consumer_consume_message.md

-# JMS message producer - Produce message
+# JMS message producer - Consume message

 The `jms:MessageConsumer` allows fetching individual messages one by one from a given JMS provider.
 A `jms:MessageConsumer` can be initialized by using a `jms:Session` object.
 To pull messages from the JMS provider use `receive` or `receiveNoWait` methods.
 It is possible to use automatic or manual acknowledgments similar to consumer service.
 Use it to pull messages one by one from a JMS destination in the JMS provider.